znuny/FAQ/doc/en/feature.md

     attachment is represented by an 'Attachment' sub-container.

 ::: {.note}
-Please take a look into the appendix: [Generic Interface FAQ Connector Configuration](#GIFAQCC) below to learn more about how to activate this feature, as well as the appendix: [Generic Interface FAQ Connector API](#GIFAQCA) for details on using the above functions.
+Please take a look at the appendix: [Generic Interface FAQ Connector Configuration](#GIFAQCC) below to learn more about how to activate this feature, as well as the appendix: [Generic Interface FAQ Connector API](#GIFAQCA) for details on using the above functions.